 Father: Victor Rodriguez, shoe salesman and baseball player

 Mother: Lourdes (Navarro) Rodriguez, automotive plant worker

-Other Facts: The Rodriguez family moved from New York to the Dominican Republic, then moved to Miami when he was in the fourth grade.
+His family moved from New York to the Dominican Republic when Rodriguez was 4 years old, then moved to Miami when he was in the fourth grade.

-His father left when Alex was nine, and Alex's mother raised her three children as a single parent.
+His father left when Rodriguez was 9, and his mother raised her three children as a single parent.

 Co-wrote two children’s books, “Hit a Grand Slam” and “Out of the Ballpark.”